Dich0tomy/Weepin/docs/spec/0.1.0/functional.md

 - Rolling back, enforcing tracking by git?

-- Caching of downloaded `wee add`?
+- Caching of downloaded `weepin add`?

 - Homepage, description, such?